Intro - Design Aims

-What makes a marine powerful is not their size, it is their gear and their training.
-The gear is interesting because a marine is so large and their hands so big they would have trouble producing the gear they wear.
-Marines rely on regular humans to manufacture their gear.
-Without their armour covering a marine is highly vulnerable to weapons fire - but why so big?
+What makes a Marine powerful is not their size, it's their intelligence, tactics and gear.
+Without their armour a Marine is highly vulnerable to weapons fire - but why so big?
+Two reasons;

-Two reasons; one is that it allows them to wear thicker armour and this thicker armour is enough to defeat most small arms carried by humans and biped aliens alike.
-This means a marine is virtually immune to the vast bulk of an enemy's firepower.
-To get an idea, a marine is covered in armour that is superior to modern APCs or IFVs.
-A marine is effectively a one man IFV!
+First; one is that it allows them to wear thicker armour, and this thicker armour is enough to defeat most small arms carried by humans and biped aliens alike.
+A Marine is virtually immune to the vast bulk of an enemy's small arms.
+To get an idea, a Marine is covered in armour that is superior to modern APCs or IFVs.
+A Marine is effectively a one man IFV!

 Second: Marines were originally utilised in the crusade to retake human world that posed a real threat.
 Often worlds that posed a real threat retained STC technology or have STC derivative technology.
 When deployed, during the crusades, Marines were often running around in STC structures which can accommodate their size, and makes it difficult to bring heavy weapons fire to bare.
-Though marines in novels are often running about in the open, this should be thought of as an exception (it's dangerous, perhaps reckless, but makes for good drama as the marines will face powerful weapons).
-Charging around STC bunkers (often a marine target) the marine will face small arms and the occasional hard point.
-They can therefore be very fast and 'reckless' (by regular human standards for similar situations) and take down and enemy HQ very quickly.
+Though Marines in novels are running about in the open, this should be thought of as an exception (it's dangerous, perhaps reckless, but makes for good drama as the Marines will face powerful weapons).
+Charging around STC bunkers (often a Marine target) the Marine will face small arms and the occasional hard point.
+They can, therefore, be very fast and 'reckless' (by regular human standards for similar situations) and take down and enemy HQ very quickly.

 This site uses third-party advertising companies to serve ads when you visit.
 If you would like more information about their privacy policies. click: Amazon.